Europe set for financial M&A pick-up, investor says

 PARIS Financial dealmaking will pick up in Europe as slow growth and tougher regulation prompts banks to try to slim down and boost profits, the co-founder of private equity firm BlackFin said on Wednesday.

-Paris-based BlackFin has built up a portfolio of niche financial businesses across Europe since launching a 220-million-euro fund in 2011.
+Paris-based BlackFin has built up a portfolio of niche financial businesses across Europe since launching a 220-million-euro (183 million pounds) fund in 2011.

 It expects to make more acquisitions of up to 100 million euros each and is eyeing Spain, Germany and Central Europe, Paul Mizrahi told Reuters in a telephone interview.